Lome Maritime, Togo Travel Guide

 Customize your trip to your passions, focusing on Lomé's aspects that interest you most.

 Focus on daily exploration of local maquis and street food stalls.
 Try a different staple dish (fufu, akume, tchéké) with various sauces.
-Visit the Grand Marché to explore fresh ingredients and attempt different snacks.
+Visit the Grand Marché to explore fresh ingredients and try different snacks.
 Seek out specialized chargrilled fish spots near the beach.
 Try traditional beverages like Akpan or bissap juice.

 Lomé: Spend time at the Fetish Marketplace with a knowledgeable guide to gain insights into Vodou beliefs and practices.
 Visit the Lomé Cathedral plus Majestic Mosquée to comprehend the religious diversity.
 Wellness: Seek out spa amenities at upscale hotels for relaxation.
 Though it isn't a "wellness retreat" destination, finding moments of tranquility is possible.